Frequently Asked Questions

 10. I received a surgery certificate for a clinic but decided I want to use the mobile unit or one of the transport programs instead.

-Contact us to cancel the surgery certificate and reassign you to the mobile unit or transport.
+Please contact Fix Them All to cancel the surgery certificate and reassign you to the mobile unit or transport.

 11. Why is there a weight limit of 40 pounds for the AVS mobile unit?